 Are your staff prepared at work?
 Do they know what to do and where to go?
 Involving staff in the development of plans is important, not only to embed the planning in your organisation but also to ensure better engagement and more ideas!

 The Resilient Organisations resource ‘Staffed or Stuffed’ has some great ideas to support creating business resilience through your people.

 Engage staff to complete an individual personal workplace emergency plan.

 A recovery plan will help you respond effectively if an incident or crisis affects your business.
 It aims to shorten your recovery time and minimise losses.

 Your recovery plan contains information relating to planning for recovery as well as the resumption of critical business activities after a crisis has occurred.
 It also outlines the time frame in which you can realistically expect to resume usual business operations.

 Developing a recovery plan gives you a chance to consider how you will get your business back on track if you do experience a crisis.
 It should include:

 Ensure you check that you are adequately insured and after an event, start the insurance claim process early.

 There are a number of publications that can support you in the development of these plans.

 Talking to kids about emergencies and involving them in your family planning is important.
-Talk to them in a honest but not scary way about what might happen in an emergency, what you can all do to stay safe, and what your plan is for if you can’t get home.
-The more involved they are the less scared they will be if an emergency does happen.
+Talk to them in a honest but not scary way about what might happen in an emergency, what you can all do to stay safe and well, and what your plan is for if you can’t get home.
+The more involved they are, the less scared they will be if an emergency does happen.